In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

 While this was a great idea and worked out well, it was a HUGE pain to work around.

 Ultimately, it caused more time to measure/cut boards around the letter than it was worth.

 If you plan to do something like this, I recommend installing the letter on top of the completed wall instead of the method I chose.

-In summary, this project took time; however, it was very satisfying to use old fence pickets on my workshop wall.
+It is very satisfying to use old fence pickets on my workshop wood accent wall.

-It is rewarding to reclaim material most consider to be garbage and turn it into something useful and visually appealing.
+It is rewarding to reclaim something and turn it into something useful and visually appealing.

-Most importantly, I hope you learned how to make DIY cedar fence board accent wall.
+I hope you learned how to build a reclaimed cedar accent wall.